-And if you have an account with them and actively place bets, surely you have come across Betfair Acca Edge.
+If you use the Betfair sports book app and actively place accumulators, you will have come across Betfair Acca Edge.

-It’s Betfair’s answer to acca insurance, if you’ve not used acca edge or don’t know what the benefits of using it on your accumulator bets are, we will tell you all about it.
-Simply put you take lower overall odds on your bet but get your stake back if the bet loses by one leg.
+It’s Betfair’s answer to accumulator insurance.
+Simply put if you agree to take lower overall odds on your bet you’ll get your stake back if the bet loses by one leg.

 Betfair Acca Insurance – Acca Edge

 Here is our full guide on how it works and how to use it.
 We have been reviewing the Betfair app for many years and this is one of our favourite features when using the app.

 It is a very simple idea – if you take lower odds on your bet winning you can get your stake back if one leg lets you down.